whitewater-guide/gorge/README.md

 --db-chunk-size int        Measurements will be saved to db in chunks of this size.
 When set to 0, they will be saved in one chunk, which can cause errors
---debug                    Enables debug mode, sets log level to debug --endpoint string          Endpoint path (default "/") --http-timeout int         Request timeout in seconds (default 60) --http-user-agent string   User agent for requests sent from scripts.
+--debug                    Enables debug mode, sets log level to debug --endpoint string          Endpoint path (default "/") --http-proxy string        HTTP client proxy (for example, you can use mitm for local development) --http-timeout int         Request timeout in seconds (default 60) --http-user-agent string   User agent for requests sent from scripts.
 Leave empty to use fake browser agent (default "whitewater.guide robot")
---log-format string        Set this to 'json' to output log in json (default "json") --log-level string         Log level.
+--http-without-tls         Disable TLS for some gauges --log-format string        Set this to 'json' to output log in json (default "json") --log-level string         Log level.
 Leave empty to discard logs (default "warn") --pg-db string             Postgres database (default "postgres")